Starting the Body Program

 Given the varied conditions covered for each medication, some plans may deny one medication but approve the other based on a patient's medical history.
 If your insurer denies coverage for one medication, your Ro-affiliated provider may find it clinically appropriate to write you a new prescription for a different medication.

-Please note that Ro offers compounded semaglutide as a cash-pay option, so it's not eligible for insurance coverage.
+Please note that Ro offers compounded GLP-1s as a cash-pay option, so they are not eligible for insurance coverage.

 Submitting another coverage request and receiving a decision can take about 2–3 weeks and vary based on the insurer.
 We know waiting can feel frustrating.
 Know that our partner is working on your behalf, and we’ll keep you updated every step of the way.